 3. Experience the T’boli culture

 A trip to Lake Holon isn’t just any other trip.
 It’s educational and exploratory.
-It’s an immersive experience and you will learn a lot about the colourful and storied culture of the locals here.
+It’s an immersive experience, and you will learn a lot about the colorful and storied culture of the locals here.
 When we visited a year ago, we were treated with so much hospitality by the T’boli natives, who by the way act as travel guides.
 They were so kind that they allowed us to live like them.
 Yes, like living like actual locals — like one of them.

-We got to experience feasting and interacting with them, as well as sleeping like a true T’boli royalty.
+We got to experience feasting and interacting with them, as well as sleeping like true T’boli royalty.
 How amazing is that?
 We also got to see how talented their young children are as they danced to the traditional music played by their talented musician mothers.
 It was just great to see so much talent and so much love for their culture.
 We can only hope that they will continue to nourish and safeguard their rich heritage.

 Photo: Biyahilo